DragonSenses/Curiosity/JavaScript2/Animation/01-Bezier curve/bezier-curve.md

 There's a mathematical formula for Bezier curves, but let's cover it a bit later, because [De Casteljau's algorithm](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm) is identical to the mathematical definition and visually shows how it is constructed.

+First let's see the 3-points example.

+Here's the demo, and the explanation follow.

+Control points (1,2 and 3) can be moved by the mouse.
+Press the "play" button to run it.

+[iframe src="demo.svg?p=0,0,0.5,1,1,0&animate=1" height=370]

 **De Casteljau's algorithm of building the 3-point bezier curve:**

 1. Draw control points.
 In the demo above they are labeled: `1`, `2`, `3`.